Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Credit card applications can be rejected for many reasons, even if you feel financially responsible.
 These reasons can help you improve your chances of approval, so it’s important to understand them, as getting a credit card involves more than just having a good credit score.

-Let’s know the most common credit card denied reasons that will surprise you:
+Let’s know the most common credit card application rejected reasons that will surprise you:

 1. Income Inconsistency